Criminal Law Clinic

 Conflict of Interest: Students may not have ANY outside legal employment while they are participating in the Criminal Clinic.

-Application: Application deadline for particpation in the Fall 2014 Criminal Clinic is February 27, 2014.
+Application: The application period for particpation in the Spring 2015 Criminal Clinic will open September, 2014.

 Application Requirements: Resume, unofficial transcript, and Criminal Clinic application.